Deltarune: Reception

 The first chapter of Deltarune garnered many comparisons to Undertale.
-Jason Schreier of Kotaku and Dominic Tarason of Rock Paper Shotgun praised it for refining its elements, with the latter describing it as "a higher-budget production".
-Although Mitchell Parton of Nintendo World Report thought that the chapter did not "significantly change up the formula", he did not have a problem with it.
-Nintendo Lifes Mitch Vogel was less positive, being disappointed that after how "fresh" Undertale was at its release, the chapter ended up being just' more of the same".
+Jason Schreier of Kotaku called it similarly "charming, funny, and impactful", and Dominic Tarason of Rock Paper Shotgun compared it to "a higher-budget production".
+Although Mitchell Parton of Nintendo World Report thought that the chapter did not "significantly change up the formula", he did not have a problem with it, praising the "captivating" story and "unique" gameplay.
+Nintendo Lifes Mitch Vogel was less positive, feeling that despite "solid" gameplay and story content, it failed to innovate from Undertale, resulting in "uninspired sameness".